Skip to Content

 SHARE

-The Center for HumanKindness invites you to partner with us in starting a chain reaction of kindness and connectivity throughout central Ohio neighborhoods.
+Each year, the Center for HumanKindness is excited to partner with community members and inspire them to start a chain reaction of kindness and connectivity throughout central Ohio neighborhoods.
 Born out of community conversations at The Big Table®, Kindness Close to Home seeks to bring neighbors together to build a friendlier, kinder community where everyone feels seen and known.

 Questions?
 Contact us at kindness@columbusfoundation.org.